All you need to do to register for our service is:

 d.
 Page four is the Certification of Eligibility page.
 Here you will need to have a doctor of medicine, doctor of osteopathy, ophthalmologist, optometrist, professional librarian (MLS or MLIS), nurse, therapist, or other professional staff of a hospital, institution, or social welfare agency sign the application certifyingyour eligibility for the program.
 NOTE: in the case of Reading Disabled, the application MUST and CAN ONLY be signed by a doctor of medicine (MD) or a doctor of osteopathy (DO).
 Reading Disabilities must be medically diagnosed.

-3) Mail the completed application back to us.
-We need to original application with the original signature on it.
-According to the policies of the National Library Service (a division of the Library of Congress and our parent federal agency) we cannot accept faxes, scans, or photocopies at this time.
-Our return address is on page one of the application.
+3) Return the completed application back to us.
+You can mail, fax, or scan/email your completed application.
+Our information is on the left side of page one.
 Once we receive the application back, we will make a confirmation call to verify information, and then the new user’s account is usually set up within 1-2 business days.
 A new user’s player and first couple of books go out the next business day following the creation of their new account.
-There are instances were the process can take longer (especially around holidays and state office closure days), but we endeavor to meet this standard as often as possible.
+There are instances were the process can take longer (especially around holidays), but we endeavor to meet this standard as often as possible.